nationalarchives/da-metadata-schema/README.md

 Definition for a ```UUID```
 * UUID - field key
 * type - the value must be a string
-* format - the string format must be a uuid
+* format - the string format must be an uuid
 * tdrFileHeader - the human-readable key

 Definition for ```date_last_modified```